THE WHITE COLLAR DEFENSE AND COMPLIANCE GROUP

 Tax Crimes

-Suppose you or your organization is facing an audit and previously filed tax returns contain either significant understatements of income or substantial overstatements of deductions.
+Suppose you or your organization is facing an audit, and previously filed tax returns contain either significant understatements of income or substantial overstatements of deductions.
 In that case, you should consider consulting counsel immediately.

 IRS audits in this situation are commonly known as “eggshell audits” because the accountant-client privilege does not apply to criminal investigations.
 They can be questioned regarding conversations they had with you or a member of your organization, and any work they have performed for you may have to be turned over to investigators.
 An accountant can be subpoenaed to testify before a grand jury or at trial.

-Suppose you have concerns about an audit or changes in your dealings with the IRS, such as the sudden removal and replacement of the agents, previously aggressive agents stopping contacting you, or an IRS Special Agent becoming involved.
+Suppose you have concerns about an audit or changes in your dealings with the IRS, such as the sudden removal and replacement of the agents, previously aggressive agents stopping contact with you, or an IRS Special Agent becoming involved.
 In that case, you should seek legal counsel immediately.
 If an IRS Special Agent approaches you, let the Agent know you are obtaining legal counsel before answering questions.

 If you are under investigation by the IRS or believe an investigation is possible, contact Crisp and Associates today.